karmab/kcli/docs/index.rst

 -  -P x=1 -P y=2 and so on .
 -  –paramfile - In this case, you provide a yaml file ( and as such can provide more complex structures ).

+Note that parameters provided as uppercase are made environment variables within the target vm by creating ``/etc/profile.d/kcli.sh``

 The indicated objects are then rendered using jinja.

 ::